sinisalt/exemplar-php-rebasing/readme.md

 # Now complete the exercises below

-> Dont be afraid to ask your line manager or a colleague for help completing this exercises
+> Don't be afraid to ask your line manager or a colleague for help completing these exercises

 # EXERCISE 1